IBM/tweet-travel-blog-summary/DEVELOPING.md

 you will be saving a notebook with credentials.
-You should not share your notebook with anyone that you would not share your credentials with unless you use the ``share`` feature with the ``Only text and output`` or ``All content excluding sensitive code cells`` option.Installing Python packages
+You should not share your notebook with anyone that you would not share your credentials with unless you use the ``share`` feature with the ``Only text and output`` or ``All content excluding sensitive code cells`` option.

+Installing Python packages
 --------------------------
 A notebook can use ```!pip install``` to install the Python packages from PyPI.
 You can follow this example if you decide to use additional Python